sameerzf/MERN-Blog-Application/README.md

 5. ### Configure Environment Variables:

-- Create a `.env` file in the `backend` directory with the following environment variables:
+- Create a `.env` file in the `server` directory with the following environment variables:

 ```plaintext
 MONGO_URI=mongodb://localhost:27017/your-database-name